honeybadger26/ts/README.md

 - Ability to hide/unhide UI tooltips
 - Handle file not exists
 - Handle long list of text (items and entries).
 Maybe tab between each window and then let the user scroll?
 Using key events would be way easier though like Page Up/Down

+## Presentation Notes
+- Any above items that we want to have but didn't have time, add them to a 'road map' to show our plans for features